|Target version:||Expert Group 2015|

 To achieve this we suggest a new compl.cat, 18G25 ‘Influenza- major CC’, that is given to the codes J101 and J111.
 For congruence, the compl.cat, 18C25 ‘Influenza’ is also created.
 The complication exclusion list must then be updated with exclusions for these new complication categories and J101 can be deleted from the exclusion list under 18G90.
 See “Suggestion_#396.xlsx” for details.

-#9 Updated by Martti Virtanen almost 4 years ago
+#9 Updated by Martti Virtanen over 4 years ago

 - File Technical changes case #396.xls added